refinedev/refine/documentation/docs/packages/documentation/react-hook-form/useStepsForm.md

 }
 ```

-Now, we can use `renderFormByStep` function to render the form items based on the current step and `gotoStep` function to navigate between steps.
+Now, we can use `renderFormByStep` function to render the form items based on the `currentStep` and `gotoStep` function to navigate between steps.

 ```tsx
 import { HttpError, useSelect } from "@pankod/refine-core";